 Horse hoofs and legs

-Listerine original (yellow) works wonders on rain rot and other nasty funguses on horse legs and hoofs.
+Listerine original (yellow) works wonders on rain rot and other nasty fungus on horse legs and hoofs.
 Just pour all over the affected area and let dry, it won’t hurt their hair color.

 Listerine can stop your bike seat from squeaking.
 Spray on a little mouthwash and you’re squeak free.